JonasAlfredsson/synergy-mouse-remapper/README.md

 This simple command will just remap the 6th button to mean the 8th, and vice versa.
-So when I press "Thumb Backwards Button" on Windows, Synergy will send over button "position code" 8 (originally Mouse Wheel Left Tilt), but `xmodmap` will now interpret this as position code 6 (Thumb Backwards Button) instead and thus work as expected.
+So when I press "Thumb Backwards Button" on Windows, Synergy will send over button "position code" 8 (originally Mouse Wheel Left Tilt), but `xmodmap` will now interpret this as "position code" 6 (Thumb Backwards Button) instead, and thus work as expected.

 The only issue is that if you plug in another mouse into the Linux computer